basecamp/kamal/README.md

 Note: You must have Docker running on the remote host being used as a builder.

-### Configuring native builder when multi-arch isn't needed
+### Using native builder when multi-arch isn't needed

 If you're developing on the same architecture as the one you're deploying on, you can speed up the build a lot by forgoing a multi-arch image.
 This can be done by configuring the builder like so: